 You may have noticed that elimination diets are rising in popularity.
-From eliminating single ingredients like gluten or dairy to more restrictive elimination diets such as the GAPS, SCD, paleo, ketogenic diet or the 4 Phase Fat Elimination Protocol just to name a few.
+From eliminating single ingredients like gluten or dairy to more restrictive elimination diets such as the GAPS, SCD, paleo, ketogenic diet or the Fat Loss Protocol just to name a few.

 As a consulting nutritionist, I often recommend certain types of elimination diets to my clients as a tool to help identify food triggers, which helps to enable them to manage and eliminate negative health symptoms of digestive distress, food sensitivities, brain fog and inflammation within the body.

 Everyone is unique and different, so there isn’t one 100% safe food re-introduction that suits everyone.
 However the following 4 tips can support you when you start to re-introduce foods after an elimination diet.

 To successfully re-introduce certain foods, your body must perceive it as nourishment, not a source of stress.
 So in order for that to happen, your body needs to fully digest the food.
 Digestion only happens in the parasympathetic state, ie; when you’re in a relaxed state both mentally and physically.

 If you’re in a sympathetic state (stress/ fight or flight), your body turns off your digestive processes.
 The biochemical changes that occur in times of stress have a significant and immediate impact on the gut’s function and can also cause changes to the microbiota.

 When we feel relaxed and stress free, it allows our bodies to produce stomach acid, enabling food to move through the intestines, enzymes are secreted by the pancreas to break down food and bile is released from the gall bladder to break down fats.